Kotlin/KEEP/proposals/improved-resolution-expected-type.md

 }
 ```

 One way in which we can improve resolution even more is by considering the subclasses of the known type of an expression.
 Making every potential subclass available would be quite surprising, but sealed hierarchies form an interesting subset (and the information is directly accessible to the compiler).

-However, this means getting away from a more "syntactical" choice (nested elements of the type), which may be surprising.
+At this point, we have decided against it for practical reasons.
+If the subclasses are defined inside the parent class (like in `Either` above), this proposal already helps because the subclasses are in the static scope of the parent.
+If they are inside the parent, then we are not making the particular piece of code any smaller, only avoiding one import.
+Since imports are usually disregarded by the developers anyway, it seems that adding all sealed subclasses to the scope brings no additional benefit.

+### Risks

+One potential risk of this proposal is the difficulty of understanding _when_ exactly it is OK to drop the qualifier, which essentially corresponds to understanding the propagation of the expected type through the compiler.
+On the other hand, maybe this complete understanding is not required, as developers will be able to count on the main scenarios: the conditions on a `when` with subject, the immediate expression after a `return`, or the initializer of a property, given that the return type is known.

+Another potential risk is that we add more coupling between type inference and candidate resolution.
+On the other hand, in Kotlin those two processes are inevitably linked together -- to resolve the candidates of a call you need the type of the receivers and arguments -- so the step taken by this proposal feels quite small in comparison.

+The third potential risk is whether this additional scope may lead to surprises.
+In particular, whether programs are accepted which are not expected by the developer, or the resolution points to a different declaration than expected.
+We think that the very low priority of the new scope is enough to mitigate those problems.
+In any case, IDE implementors should be aware of this new feature of the language, providing their usual support for code navigation.

 ## Implementation note